Fires and mudslides have some rethinking the California dream

-MONTECITO, Calif.
-(Reuters) - A few who live amid the usually serene beauty and year-round warmth of Santa Barbara County say nature’s recent onslaughts of wildfires and mudslides have dampened their California dreams.
+MONTECITO, Calif., Jan 12 (Reuters) - A few who live amid the usually serene beauty and year-round warmth of Santa Barbara County say nature’s recent onslaughts of wildfires and mudslides have dampened their California dreams.

 For Hannah Troy, the twin blows of the Thomas Fire, which scorched parts of Santa Barbara last month in the biggest wildfire in the state’s history, and this week’s deadly mudslides only deepened her unease about the landscapes around her.